notKamui/ChatFusion/README.md

 ## What is ChatFusion?

-ChatFusion is a protocol, a client, and a server at the same type.
+ChatFusion is a protocol, a client, and a server.
 The protocol itself and its specification is defined in the [ChatFusion Protocol Specification (RFC)](RFC_CFP.txt).

 Basically, the protocol is a simple text-based chat protocol that also allows servers to fuse to make networks of